Population: 1.379 billion

 The standards for patient care and medical services in China may differ from your home country.
 China has both public and private health sectors, with the majority of healthcare practitioners working in the public sector.
 Healthcare in major cities meets international standards but the quality of care in rural areas can vary.
 Facilities in major cities typically have English speaking doctors and nurses, and there are a number of foreign-run hospitals.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in China typically require upfront payment in cash or credit card, regardless if you have travel health insurance.
-Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance coverage to reimburse you and cover any additional medical costs.
+Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance.
 Before you depart, check with your insurer about the extent of their coverage in China.

 Pharmacies are well-stocked with essential medications, especially in major cities, but specific medications may be unavailable or difficult to find.
 Pharmacists generally do not speak English.
 Avoid buying medications from markets or unlicensed pharmacies, as fake medication can be a concern.